Equal Pay and Compensation Discrimination: Facts

 Title VII, the ADEA, and the ADA prohibit compensation discrimination on the basis of race, color, religion, sex, national origin, or disability.
-Unlike the EPA, there is no requirement under Title VII, the ADEA, or the ADA that the claimant's job be substantially equal to that of a higher paid person outside the claimant's protected class, nor do these statutes require the claimant to work in the same establishment as a comparator.
+Unlike the EPA, there is no requirement that the claimant's job be substantially equal to that of a higher paid person outside the claimant's protected class, nor do these statutes require the claimant to work in the same establishment as a comparator.
 The basic theories of disparate treatment and adverse impact generally apply to compensation discrimination claims under these statutes.

-Compensation discrimination under Title VII, the ADEA, or the ADA can occur in a variety of forms.
+Compensation discrimination can occur in a variety of forms.
 For example:

 - An employer pays an employee with a disability less than similarly situated employees without disabilities and the employer's explanation (if any) does not satisfactorily account for the differential.

 - A discriminatory compensation system has been discontinued but still has lingering discriminatory effects on present salaries.
-For example, if an employer has a compensation policy or practice that pays Hispanics lower salaries than other employees, the employer must not only adopt a new non-discriminatory compensation policy, it also must affirmatively eradicate salary disparities that began prior to the adoption of the new policy and make the victims whole.
+For example, a compensation policy that pays Hispanics lower salaries than other employees.

 - An employer sets the compensation for jobs predominately held by, for example, women or African-Americans below that suggested by the employer's job evaluation study, while the pay for jobs predominately held by men or whites is consistent with the level suggested by the job evaluation study.